-Contact design and material depend on the size, rating and application of the contactor.
 Contactors with double-break contacts usually have silver cadmium-oxide contacts to provide low contact-resistance, improve arc interruption and anti- welding characteristics.
 Large contactors with single-break contacts use copper contacts for economy.
-Usually ingle-break contacts are designed with a wiping action to remove the copper-oxide film which readily forms on the copper tips.
+Usually single-break contacts are designed with a wiping action to remove the copper-oxide film which readily forms on the copper tips.
 Since copper oxide is not a good conductor, it must be eliminated in this way for good continuity.

 When the contacts open, an arc is drawn between them.
-The longer the arc remains, be more the contact material is consumed, and so the shorter is the contact lift.
+The longer the arc remains, the more the contact material is consumed, and so the shorter is the contact lift.
 The arc can be extinguished by two means: long contact travel, or by use of arc interrupters.

 The typical arc interrupter is called a 'blow-out' coil.
-This uses magnetic means to force the arc and its products away from the surfaces of the contacts, thus lengthening and meakening the arc so that it is eventually extinguished.
+This uses magnetic means to force the arc and its products away from the surfaces of the contacts, thus lengthening and weakening the arc so that it is eventually extinguished.